 WordPress is mobile-friendly.

 In relation to the advantage stated above, WordPress is the best because it is a mobile-friendly content management system.
-In the fourth quarter of 2021, mobile devices generated 54.4% of global website traffic, consistently hovering around the 50% mark since the beginning of 2017 before consistently surpassing it in 2020.
+During the fourth quarter of 2021, mobile devices generated 54.4% of global website traffic, consistently hovering around the 50% mark since the beginning of 2017 before consistently surpassing it in 2020.
 With this, your website must render well on mobile devices because search engines will judge it by its mobile version.
 You can achieve this by using WordPress as your CMS.

 WordPress-powered websites can be accessed anywhere in the world.